microsoft/code-with-engineering-playbook/code-reviews/pull-requests.md

 ## Size Guidance

-We should always aim to have pull requests be as small as possible, without losing context and technical feasibility.
+We should always aim to keep pull requests small.
 Small PRs have multiple advantages:

-1. They are easier to review; a clear benefit for the reviewers.
+- They are easier to review; a clear benefit for the reviewers.
-1. They are easier to deploy; this is aligned with the strategy of release fast and release often.
+- They are easier to deploy; this is aligned with the strategy of release fast and release often.
-1. Minimizes possible conflicts and stale PRs, which are difficult to merge and keep in sync with main branch either because they're very dynamic or contain refactoring.
+- Minimizes possible conflicts and stale PRs.

-However, we should avoid having PRs that include code that is without context or loosely coupled.
-There is no right size, but keep in mind that a code review is a collaborative process, a big PR could be faster to write but slower to review.
+However, we should keep PRs focused - for example around functional feature, optimization or code readbility and avoid having PRs that include code that is without context or loosely coupled.
+There is no right size, but keep in mind that a code review is a collaborative process, a big PRs could be difficult and therefore slower to review.
 We should always strive to have as small PRs as possible that still add value.

+## Best Practices

-Besides the size, remember that every PR should:
+Beoynd the size, remember that every PR should:

 * Be consistent,
 * not break the build, and